johnson86tw/sendop/README.md

 # sendop.js

-A TypeScript library for sending ERC-4337 user operations for smart accounts.
+A TypeScript library for sending user operations for ERC-4337 contracts.

 ### Commands